David-Haim/concurrencpp/README.md

     /*
         Turns a callable and its arguments into a task object and schedules it to run in this executor using enqueue.
         Arguments are passed to the task by decaying them first.
-         Throws errors::executor_shutdown exception if shutdown has been called before.
+         Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type, class ... argument_types>
     void post(callable_type&& callable, argument_types&& ... arguments);

     /*
         Like post, but returns a result object that marshals the asynchronous result.
-        Throws errors::executor_shutdown exception if shutdown has been called before.
+        Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type, class ... argument_types>
     result<type> submit(callable_type&& callable, argument_types&& ... arguments);

     /*
         Turns an array of callables into an array of tasks and schedules them to run in this executor using enqueue.
-        Throws errors::executor_shutdown exception if shutdown has been called before.
+        Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type>
     void bulk_post(std::span<callable_type> callable_list);

     /*
         Like bulk_post, but returns an array of result objects that marshal the asynchronous results.
-        Throws errors::executor_shutdown exception if shutdown has been called before.
+        Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type>
     std::vector<concurrencpp::result<type>> bulk_submit(std::span<callable_type> callable_list);